jsreport/jsreport/README.md

 ##Roadmap

+**JANUARY**
+- Documentation/Examples - we are preparing set of tutorials for more advanced fearures like embedding, scheduling or sending reports in emails
+- Security - jsreport will get user management with delegated permissions and public templates sharing

+**FEBRUARY**
+- Huge refactoring - splitting jsreport into multiple npm packages, improving code quality

+**FURTHER PLANS**
 - java sdk
-- azure, google and amazon VM images
+- add jsreport to amazon, google and microsoft cloud stores
-- angular plugin
-- improved documentation and examples
+- reports directly from databases

-Missing a feature?
+- Missing a feature?
 Submit a feature request.

 ## License